CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 * What are conditionals?
 * What are `for` and `while` loops (and what's the difference)?
 * How do you use expressions with conditionals?
-* What are comparitor operators and how do you use them?
+* What are comparator operators and how do you use them?
 * What are logical operators and how do you use them?
 * What functionality does the `assert` module provide?
 * What are arrays and how can you interact with them?